nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 >:information_source: Important notes about the input format
 >
 >1.
-Make sure that the inputted Nurse ID starts with a N for Nurse, and have **exactly** 5 digits in the number following!
+Make sure that the inputted Nurse ID starts with an N for Nurse, and have **exactly** 5 digits in the number following!
 >2.
 HealthVault only accepts valid Date inputs.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **Positive Test case:** ```delete/N12345/30012020```